Implement CI/CD workflows with Azure Databricks

 Once you connect a GitHub repository to an Azure Databricks workspace, you can set up CI/CD pipelines in GitHub Actions that trigger with any changes made to your repository.

-1. Go to your GitHub account and create a new repository for your project.
+1. Go to your GitHub account and create a new private repository with a suitable name (for example, databricks-cicd-repo).

-2. Clone the repository to your local machine using git clone.
+2. Clone the empty repository to your local machine using the git clone command.

-3. Download the required files for this exercise to your local repository:
+3. Download the required files for this exercise to the local folder for your repository:

 Set up repository secrets